I've been promising them to the audience for four...

 They're called newly arrived in this story.

-And look at look at she.
+And look at a chainsaw.

 All right.

-By the way, I want to thank Cookie for getting these sound bites done so quickly.
+By the way, I want to thank Cookie for getting these soundbites done so quickly.

-Just an awesome job In uh in turnaround.
+Just an awesome job in turnaround.

-Uh superb job up there, Kathleen.
+Superb job up there, Kathleen.

 Love you, babe.